Last updated: February 22, 2024 @ 09:47AM

 The student must be registered in a sufficient number of Grade 12 U or M courses to complete requirements for an Ontario Secondary School Diploma (OSSD), which meets normal university requirements.

-They must have at least a 75 percent standing in the previous high school year in an advanced level program, be recommended by their school and be approved by the Brock department concerned.
+They must have at least a 90 percent standing in the previous high school year in an advanced level program, be recommended by their school or (for home based-learners) their main educator and be approved by the Brock department concerned.

 Credit will be granted upon successful completion of the course and fulfillment of Brock's admission requirements.